gwilczura/demo-backstage/README.md

 npx @backstage/create-app@latest
 ```

-name your app for example backstage-demo
+name your app for example `backstage-demo`

 new folder will be created named `backstage-demo`

-# Accessing repos in Azure DevOps
+## Accessing private repos in Azure DevOps

+If you store your code in private repository you might need to set-up access to it.

+Below is example for AzureDevops.

 Create a PAT to your repository - in my case AzureDevops Repos